What a Phase 1 Deliverable Actually Looks Like: 30 Pages, 50 Citations, Zero Assumptions

 The PPTX uses native PowerPoint charts (editable by the client), branded visual elements, and a consistent design language.
 It is not a PDF export of the written report — it is a purpose-built presentation that communicates the key findings visually.

-A standalone brief in the format used by McKinsey's "In Brief" series and BCG's bold-bullet board reports.
+A standalone brief in the format used by top-tier consulting "In Brief" series and bold-bullet board reports used by leading firms.
 Includes: SCQA synthesis, key metrics table, 5–7 declarative findings, strategic implications, and recommended actions.

 This document is designed to be forwarded — to a board member, an investor, or a co-founder who needs the conclusions without the supporting analysis.